XRaise blog

 Which tool is best for investor updates?

-Google Docs is usually best because it is familiar and easy to share externally.
+Google Docs is usually best for investor updates because it is easy to share and familiar to external readers.

 Should startups use both Notion and Google Docs?